-- 1. Go to epiloglaser.com/drivers and select the Epilog Fusion Pro.
+- 1. Go to epiloglaser.com/drivers and select either the Epilog Fusion Pro or Fusion Edge.
 Then click on the Epilog Software Suite to download the installation file. - 2.
 The installation file will download as a .zip folder that will need to be extracted.
 Right click the folder and click "Extract All".
 Once finished, double click on the EpilogSuite file.